flashcordon/big-history/Histoire-système-solaire.md

 from the surface geology to support the idea of periodic liquid water inundations.
 The long-winter model for Mars was dead within 5 years of being formulated.

+‘terraforming’ Mars — changing its environment to be more Earth-like in a way that would allow terrestrial life (possibly including humans) to survive without the need for life-support systems We want to answer the question of whether it is possible to mobilize gases present on Mars today in nonatmospheric reservoirs by emplacing them into the atmosphere, and increase the pressure and temperature so that plants or humans could survive at the surface.
+Recent observations have been made of the loss of Mars’s atmosphere to space by the Mars Atmosphere and Volatile Evolution Mission probe and the Mars Express spacecraft, along with analyses of the abundance of carbon-bearing minerals and the occurrence of CO2 in polar ice from the Mars Reconnaissance Orbiter and the Mars Odyssey spacecraft.
+These results suggest that there is not enough CO2 remaining on Mars to provide significant greenhouse warming were the gas to be emplaced into the atmosphere; in addition, most of the CO2 gas in these reservoirs is not accessible and thus cannot be readily mobilized

+CO2 and H2O are the only greenhouse gases that are likely to be present on Mars today in sufficient abundance to provide any significant greenhouse warming.
+While other gases such as introduced chlorofluorocarbons have been proposed as ways to raise the atmospheric temperature2,4–6, these are short-lived and without a feasible source using current technologies; they are therefore not considered further here.

+Below we will discuss the amount of CO2 necessary to raise temperatures sufficiently to allow liquid water; for now, however, take a nominal requirement as being about 1 bar of CO2, which is equivalent to about 2,500 g CO2 cm–2 in the atmosphere.
+For comparison, the present-day atmosphere has an average pressure of about 6 mbar — equivalent to about 15 g CO2 cm–2 at the surface.

+The Martian polar caps contain a seasonal covering of CO2 ice that deposits in winter when the surface drops below the condensation temperature of atmospheric CO2, and disappears in summer when sunlight causes it to sublimate back into the atmosphere.
+This seasonal covering can contain as much as perhaps a third of the atmosphere at any given time, or the equivalent of about 2 mbar

+The Martian north polar cap loses its entire covering of CO2 ice during summer, exposing a residual polar cap.
+This cap consists broadly of water ice with intermixed dust in various proportions to form layers in a stack up to several kilometres thick

+The south polar cap retains a thin and spatially discontinuous cover of CO2 ice after the seasonal frost has disappeared during summer.
+This ice is not thought to be substantial, containing only the equivalent of a fraction of the present-day atmospheric CO2 abundance8.
+Water ice is observed to be present beneath that CO2, and much of the volume of the polar deposits is thought to be water ice with intermixed dust.
+Within the volume of the polar deposits, however, radar measurements show what appears to be a substantial volume of clean CO2 ice buried at depth10.
+This volume of ice, if emplaced into the atmosphere, would provide enough CO2 to double the atmospheric pressure, to an estimated 12 mbar (ref.
+11).
+H2O and CO2 can also occur in a clathrate structure, in which the H2O molecules form a ‘cage’ that can hold CO2

+Although it’s not possible to obtain a more realistic estimate of the possible CO2 content of the polar deposit, 150 mbar should be considered as an extreme upper limit, and it’s possible that there is no clathrate present at all

+Both CO2 and H2O can be adsorbed onto individual grains in the regolith and megaregolith16,17.
+This process involves a physical (as opposed to chemical) bonding at the level of the individual molecule.
+The amount of gas that can adsorb onto a grain depends on the specific surface area of the grain, which in turn depends on the composition and size/shape of the grain at the molecular level.

+If we take a high estimate of 0.01 g CO2 per gram of weathered regolith, and an estimated total regolith equivalent thickness of 100 m, there could be as much as 100 g CO2 cm–2 adsorbed within the subsurface.

+If the full 100 g CO2 cm–2 could be emplaced into the atmosphere, it would provide the equivalent pressure of about 40 mbar.

+CO2 can be locked up in carbon-bearing minerals.
+Carbonate minerals were believed for a long time to be the repository of an ancient, thick CO2 atmosphere that is thought to have provided greenhouse warming on early Mars21,22.
+However, no widespread global deposits of carbonates have been identified; to hold the equivalent of 1 bar of CO2, carbonate minerals would have to contain the equivalent of a global layer ~15 m thick, and this has not been seen.
+Localized deposits of carbonates have been identified23– 25, and carbonates have been detected in low abundances in airborne dust26.

+While ‘deep’ carbonate-bearing materials may sequester significant amounts of CO2 (potentially > 1 bar), they are considered only part of a largely unknowable reservoir when the limited distribution27 and poor formation constraints are considered.

+In short, given the current ability to see and identify carbonate outcrops in the remote sensing data, it is difficult to see how more than the equivalent of about 50 mbar of CO2 could be sequestered globally24.
+While there is no formal upper limit on the amount of carbonate deposits — one could always argue that they are preferentially sequestered in locations that we have not or cannot observe — such deposits are both geologically implausible and difficult or impossible to access for terraforming.

+Terraforming Mars would require mobilizing the CO2 remaining on the planet and present in non-atmospheric reservoirs today, moving it from its current location back into the atmosphere.
+The most accessible CO2 reservoir is in the polar caps.
+The CO2 ice there could be readily mobilized by heating of the deposits.
+This could be done by, for example, using explosives to raise dust into the atmosphere so that it would deposit on the polar caps, effectively decreasing their surface albedo and increasing the amount of absorbed solar energy36.
+This could also be done by utilizing explosives to heat the polar ice directly, thus triggering sublimation (as suggested by Elon Musk37).
+However, if the whole volume of polar-cap CO2 were emplaced into the atmosphere, it would increase the pressure to less than 15 mbar total and, while about twice the current Martian atmospheric pressure, this is well below the needed ~1 bar

+Carbonate-bearing mineral deposits could be heated to release their CO2.
+The typical decrepitation temperature for carbonates is around ~300 °C. This is high enough that it could not be achieved by solar heating from greenhouse warming, and would thus require some form of deposit processing.

+There is
+no plausible scenario that is feasible today or in the near future by which sufficient volumes of carbonate-bearing material could be processed to release substantial quantities of CO2.
+Here, we take 12 mbar as the maximum plausible amount of CO2 that could be released from carbonates.

+Releasing the full 40 mbar of CO2 estimated to be in the regolith would require processing material over the entire planet to a depth of at least 100 m, again assuming a complete release of the CO2

+Regarding loss to space, once gas is lost it will very quickly become ionized and carried away by the solar wind.
+Once lost, it is gone and unable to come back

+Although there is considerable uncertainty in an exact CO2 pressure that could be produced, we will use 20 mbar as a representative maximum atmospheric pressure that could be achieved; while higher pressures are theoretically possible, there is no evidence to suggest that these larger amounts of CO2 are available

+It would take a CO2 pressure of about 1 bar to produce greenhouse warming that would bring temperatures close to the melting point of ice7,43.
+This is well beyond what could be mobilized into the Mars atmosphere

 Requirements :
 1. The atmospheric pressure must be increased by at least a factor